 The main pumps will drive the container closed.
 Upon engaging the die ring, the container closed limit switch should make, allowing the sealing pump to pressurize the container shifting cylinders on the rod end and form a tight seal between the container liner face and the die ring.
 If there is heavy build up on the face of the liner or the die, this may result in an insufficient seal and extrusion between the liner and die can occur (flare outs).
 This area can see the same pressures as the die face, and the aluminum will flow through the path of least resistance.
 If excessive build up occurs in one area (mainly on the bottom due to bad shearing) the container will tilt forward while sealing.
 This press is designed with the loader attached to the container, so if the container tilts, the loader will raise substantially causing interference between the loader cradle and the fixed dummy block.
 The container shifting cylinders will attempt to pull the container flat against the die ring.
-If the housing is low in the back (ram side) the container will tilt forward raising the loader also.
-If the container is high in the back, the result will be excessive pressure on the die carrier guides resulting in damage to the wear plates.
+If the nousing is low in the back, the result will be excessive pressure on the die carrier guides resulting in damage to the wear plates.
 When the container is sealing, look for any of these conditions.
 Refer to Sec.
 2.0 on the Extrusion Press Troubleshooting Chart.